 If nothing works, it is best to get back to basics.
 Just assume your two cats are complete strangers and start by re-introducing them.
-This means sequestering the bullying cat and giving freedom of location choice to the bullied cat before making the official introduction.
+This means sequestering the bullied cat and giving freedom of location choice to the bullied cat before making the official introduction.

 How to stop my cat from bullying my other cat? – vol. 2

 Knowing what not to do when dealing with a bullying cat is as important as knowing what to do.
 Here are some important tips: